ARGUMENTATION 1: DEFINITIONS

 5. Argumentation as orientation

-Anscombre and Ducrot’s theory of Argumentation within Language is based on the fact that, in natural language, the argument as a statement is linguistically linked to the conclusion, defined as the following statement:
+Anscombre and Ducrot’s theory of argumentation within language is based on the fact that, in natural language, the argument as a statement is linguistically linked to the conclusion, which is defined as the next statement:

-A speaker argues when he presents a statement S1 (or a set of statements) as intended to make acceptable a new one (or a set of new ones), S2.
-Our thesis is that there are linguistic constraints governing this presentation.
+A speaker argues when he presents a statement S1 (or a set of statements) as intended to make a new statement (or a set of new statements), S2, acceptable.
+Our thesis is that there are linguistic constraints on this construction.
 For a statement S1 to be given as an argument supporting a statement S2, it is not sufficient that S1 gives reason to admit S2.
-The linguistic structure of S1 must also meet certain conditions to be able to constitute, in a speech, an argument for S2.
+The linguistic structure of S1 must also satisfy certain conditions in order to constitute an argument for S2 in a speech.
 (Anscombre & Ducrot 1983, p.
 8)

-This approach results in a redefinition of the concept of topos, as a semantic link between two predicates, S. Topos in Semantics.
+This approach leads to a redefinition of the concept of topos, as a semantic link between two predicates, see Topos in Semantics.

-By re-defining the argumentative constraint as an inter-statements linguistic constraint, Anscombre and Ducrot generalize the concept of argumentation as a property of the linguistic system (langue and not parole “speech”, as defined by de Saussure).
+By redefining the argumentative constraint as a linguistic constraint between constraints, Anscombre and Ducrot generalize the concept of argumentation as a property of the linguistic system (langue and not parole “speech”, as defined by de Saussure).

 S. Orientation; Argumentative scale.